advancia-platform/modular-saas-platform/docs/guides/BACKUP_CODES_API_DOCUMENTATION.md

 }
 ```

-#### Notes:
+#### Notes

 -   ⚠️ **CRITICAL**: Codes are only shown once during generation
 -   All previous backup codes are invalidated when new ones are generated
 -   Codes are 9-digit numbers
 -   Codes are hashed using bcrypt before storage
 -   Each code can only be used once

-#### Example Usage (curl):
+#### Example Usage (curl)

 ```bash
 curl -X POST https://api.advanciapayledger.com/api/auth/generate-backup-codes \